Genusbiz/docs/developers/defining-an-app-model/logic/action-orchestration/actions/effects/merge-documents.md

-# Merge documents
+# Combine documents
-Merges two or more documents into a single document.
+Combines two or more documents into a single document.
 The output document can be saved as a PDF document or a Word document.

-The documents which are merged can be stored in different file formats.
-During the merge operation documents are converted to the selected output format.
-For example, you can merge a Word document, text document, and a picture, and save the result as a PDF document.
+The documents which are combined can be stored in different file formats.
+During the combine operation documents are converted to the selected output format.
+For example, you can combine a Word document, text document, and a picture, and save the result as a PDF document.
 Note that some conversions have limitations.
 For example, there is no easy one-to-one match between features of HTML and Microsoft Word documents.
 There are no headers/footers, sections, fields and tabs in HTML.
 Conversely, not all CSS attributes and rules can be mapped to a Microsoft Word document.

 ## File formats